 Step 4: Mix Wet Ingredients

-In a large bowl, combine the mashed bananas, ½ cup granulated sugar (or brown sugar), ¼ cup melted coconut oil, 1 teaspoon vanilla extract, and ½ cup unsweetened plant-based milk.
-Beat the wet ingredients for a few minutes to ensure the sugar dissolves, and everything is well-mixed.
+Combine the mashed bananas, sugar, melted coconut oil, vanilla extract, and unsweetened plant-based milk in a large bowl.
+Beat the wet ingredients for a few minutes to ensure the sugar dissolves and everything is well mixed.
+Then, add the chia egg to the wet mixture and mix well.

-Step 6: Add in Dry Ingredients
+Step 5: Add in Dry Ingredients

-To the bowl of wet ingredients, add in the 2 cups gluten-free all-purpose flour, 1 teaspoon baking soda, 1 teaspoon baking powder, ½ teaspoon salt, and 1 teaspoon ground cinnamon.
-Then beat on low (or whisk) until just combined.
+To the bowl of wet ingredients, add the gluten-free all-purpose flour, baking soda, baking powder, salt, and cinnamon.
+Then, beat on low (or whisk) until just combined.
 Be careful not to overmix, as this can make the cake dense.
+If using, gently fold in ½ cup dairy-free chocolate chips or chopped nuts.
+These add a nice texture and flavor to your gluten-free banana cake.

-Step 8: Bake your Gluten-Free Cake
+Step 6: Bake your Gluten-Free Cake

 Pour the batter into the prepared baking pan and spread it evenly.
-Bake in the preheated oven for 25-30 minutes, or until a toothpick inserted into the center comes out clean.
+Bake in the preheated oven for 25-30 minutes or until a toothpick inserted into the center comes out clean.

-Step 9: Prepare the Dairy-Free Frosting
+Step 7: Prepare the Dairy-Free Frosting

-While the cake is baking, prepare the frosting.
+While the banana cake is baking, prepare the frosting.
 In a large bowl, beat the room-temperature vegan butter and cream cheese until smooth and creamy.
 Gradually add 3 cups of powdered sugar, one cup at a time, beating on low speed after each addition.

-Step 10: Cool and Frost
+Step 8: Cool and Frost

 - Use Overripe Bananas: Choose bananas with plenty of brown spots for natural sweetness and moisture.